How To Fix Demonetization For Reused Content By JackersEdit

 The best way to make yourself standout and pop, is by having blue and white lights shining in front of you and one backlight shining behind you in the background.

-Your other social accounts can either work for you or against you!
+Your other social media accounts can either work for you or against you!

 If your Instagram, Facebook, Twitter and any other social media accounts are inactive with no sign of recent activities, then it's best not having them linked in your channel page, because you don't have any social proof from your followers that you are a real person outside of YouTube.